 [former] Hermon Welsh Congregational Chapel, Chapel Street, Oswestry

-This chapel was built in 1862 to a design by Thomas Thomas, as an anniversary chapel to commemorate the ejection of the nonconforming clergy in 1662.
-It replaced a chapel built in 1842.
-The chapel continued in use until 1996 when the congregation was told that the building had become structurally unsound.
+This chapel was built in 1862 to a design by the Revd Thomas Thomas of Swansea (who also designed the Tabernacle Welsh Independent Chapel in Shrewsbury, to which it bears a considerable resemblance) as an anniversary chapel to commemorate the ejection of the nonconforming clergy in 1662.
+It replaced a chapel built in 1842 which had seating for about 176 worshippers, and there were 130 worshippers at their afternoon service and 145 at their evening service in 1851.
+The present chapel continued in use until 1996 when the congregation was told that the building had become structurally unsound.
 Services then ceased.
 However, the building has now been restored & the building re-opened when the restoration was complete.
 It is now being use as an arts centre.
 For a photograph taken in 2006, click here.
-There are some excellent photographs of the interior taken in 2014 on the Shropshire Star website.
-Click here to view them.